wootra/peekaboo-store/packages/peekaboo/README.md

 ## Power of peekaboo-store

-- lightweight! (core is 2.85kB, react hook is 742B)
+- lightweight! (core is 2.7kB, react hook is 742B)
-- event driven content update
+- Optimized event driven content update (you can choose rendering speed. (default is 10/s=100ms ))
 - content organize(manage your CMS system). hook managed labels will help you to update your SPA without full-reload.
+- virtual snapshot behind presentation layer(like Virtual DOM)
 - dynamic full content update support
 - default value decides type automatically.
-- very simple usage ( minimum boilerplate ).
-No Provider needed!
+- Simple, intuitive usage.
+Just use get/set!
+- optimal for widget based application!
+No global provider, No boilerplate.

 ## Demo